-The authors declare not to have any conflict of interests.
+The authors declare that there is no conflict of interests.

 Acknowledgements

 To María Luisa Casas Oñate and Dolores Montoya Martínez, nurses of the endocrinology and nutrition outpatient clinic, for their assistance.

 To the Castilla-La Mancha Foundation for Diabetes (FUCAMDI), for financial aid provided to the Laboratory of Human Genetics, School of Medicine of Albacete.